kareiva/micromodem-pcb/README.md

 # LY2EN-made MicroModem Arduino Nano shield

-PCB and schematics for very basic implementation of custom [MicroModem](https://unsigned.io/micromodem/) shield for Arduino Nano to use with Baofeng radios.
+PCB and schematics for very basic [MicroModem](https://unsigned.io/micromodem/) shield for Arduino Nano to use with Baofeng radios.

 ![LY2EN-micromodem](LY2EN-micromodem.png)

 ## Disclaimer

-This is untested, unverified, experimental work.
+This is experimental work.
 The authors do not hold any responsibility for any damage to your electronics components, wiring or other property when using this prototype.
 Use at your own risk.

 ## Features

-### Version 0.3
+### Version 0.3 (verified)
 * Upgraded to KiCad version 6
 * Fixed edge cut layer (Edge.Cuts)
 * Re-rendered PCB 3D visual with ray tracing
 * Added JLCPCB compatible BOM and CPL files
 * Ordered test batch from JLCPCB :)
+* **Verified working!**

 ### Version 0.2
 * Traces widened from 0.25 to 0.5mm